New Students Frequently Asked Questions

 Tacoma, WA 98447

-Residential Learning Communities (RLC) are communities in our Residence Halls centered around a special interest designed to add to the learning that happens both inside and outside the classroom.
-These residents have a typical on campus experience with the added value of developing relationships with faculty and sharing a similar community focus.
-You can learn more about our various RLCs by going to our First Year Communities page.
-All of these communities require supplemental applications, which you can find on our Housing Applications page under Quick Links.
+Learning Communities (LC) are communities in our residence halls centered around a special interest or theme designed to add to the learning that happens both inside and outside the classroom.
+All residents are involved in our LCs, which gives them the benefits of a traditional on campus experience with the added value of developing relationships with faculty and sharing a similar community focus.
+You can learn more about our various LCs by going to our First Year Communities page.
+Residents will indicate their LC preferences when completing their housing application.

 Q. Can I see my room before I arrive?